Mean viability theorems and second-order Hamilton-Jacobi equations: Introduction

 \subsection{Background and motivation.}

-There is a large body of research in the context of (deterministic) viability theory and first-order Hamilton-Jacobi equations (see, e.g., \cite{AubinEtAl11Viability,AubinHaddad02PPDE, Carja14SICON,Frankowska93SICON,Vinter,SubbotinBook}).\footnote{ One advantage of the viability-theoretic approach is that problems with state constraints and discontinuous data can be easier treated compared with the viscosity solutions approach. } While there are also many results on stochastic viability (see, e.g., \cite{AubinDaPrato90} and \cite{BuckdahnEtAl98}), it is not clear if they can be used to show uniqueness for second-order HJB equations.
-Purpose of this work is to remedy this situation, i.e., to obtain counterparts for the deterministic results by working with a different probabilistic notion of viability, mean viability instead of stochastic viability.
+There is a large body of research that applies (deterministic) viability theory to first-order Hamilton--Jacobi equations and optimal control (see, e.g., \cite{AubinEtAl11Viability,AubinHaddad02PPDE, BettiolVinter17SICON,CannarsaFrankowska91SICON,Carja14SICON,Frankowska89AMO,Frankowska93SICON,Vinter,SubbotinBook}).
+In particular, existence and uniqueness of generalized nonsmooth solutions for Hamilton--Jacobi equations is established, including for HJB equations related to optimal control problems with state constraints and discontinuous data.
+There are additional applications in optimal control (e.g., optimal synthesis of feedback controls).
+Furthermore, viability theory allows for alternative proofs of the comparison principle for viscosity solutions (avoiding the doubling-the-variables approach).

+While there are also many results on stochastic viability (see, e.g., \cite{AubinDaPrato90, BardiGoatin99, BardiJensen02, BFQ, BuckdahnEtAl98, Goreac11}), there have been less applications compared to the deterministic case.
+In particular, it is not clear if the existing results on stochastic viability can be used to show uniqueness for second-order HJB equations.
+Purpose of this work is to remedy this situation, i.e., to obtain counterparts for at least some of the mentioned deterministic results above by working with a different probabilistic notion of viability: Mean viability instead of stochastic viability.